xpipe-io/xpipe/SECURITY.md

 ### Logging

-By default, X-Pipe creates log files located in `~/.xpipe/logs`.
+By default, XPipe creates log files located in `~/.xpipe/logs`.
 Under normal conditions these log files do not contain any sensitive information.
-If you choose to alter the log level in the settings menu or launch X-Pipe in debug mode, these log files will contain a lot more and finer grained information, some of which might be sensitive.
+If you choose to alter the log level in the settings menu or launch XPipe in debug mode, these log files will contain a lot more and finer grained information, some of which might be sensitive.

 ### Issue reports

-Whenever an error occurs within X-Pipe or you choose to open the error reporter dialog, you have the option to automatically send an error report with optional feedback and attachments.
+Whenever an error occurs within XPipe or you choose to open the error reporter dialog, you have the option to automatically send an error report with optional feedback and attachments.
 This error report does not contain any sensitive information unless you explicitly choose to attach debug mode log files (See above).

 ## Isolation

-Any infected remote system should be isolated enough such that any infection can't spread through X-Pipe.
+Any infected remote system should be isolated enough such that any infection can't spread through XPipe.

 ### User isolation